Everything you need to know about matcha

 Hot Matcha Latte

 The most common way I drink matcha is a hot matcha latte in the morning.
 I make it in a blender, which is not the traditional way to make it.
 The traditional way to make matcha is with a whisk, but the blender froths it up perfectly!
-I like to add a touch of sweetness with a clean creamer (Malk or Laird).
-You can also just add honey or maple syrup in place of the creamer.
+I like to add a touch of sweetness with a clean creamer (Malk or Laird), honey or maple syrup, or my latest obsession, maple butter.
+Stevia or monk fruit would also do.
+The touch of sweetness cuts the bitterness.

 Blend the following in a blender: